 About Ludwik style we talked in the context of furniture created in France during the reign of kings named Ludwik.
-When thron France hosted next Ludwik the palace and residence grew up and riches.
+When thron of France was hosted by the next Ludwik the palace and residence grew up and became more rich.

 The originality and distinctiveness of Ludwik’s aesthetics has changed the interior design to such an extent that to this day, calling something “Ludwik”, we meet with understanding.
+The proper association with Ludwik furniture is splendor.
 The most extreme, with carvings and gildings, refers to the Baroque period of Ludwik XIV, the Sun King, when the art and architecture of the mansion was of political importance as it raised the prestige of the kingdom.

 In the days of Louis XV, in the French Rococo period, furniture took on a slightly lighter form.
 It was then that the character was characterized by an elongated S-shape, kabriol legs, sometimes with a ball, or a puffed foot or claw.